dapr/quickstarts/tutorials/hello-kubernetes/README.md

 component.dapr.io/statestore created
 ```

-> Note: If you installed Dapr in the Dev mode in Kubernetes, then the statestore component will be created automatically in the `default` namespace.
+  > **Note**: If you installed Dapr  using the `--dev` flag in Kubernetes, then the statestore component will be created automatically in the `default` namespace.
 The above commmand will output `component.dapr.io/statestore configured` instead of `component.dapr.io/statestore created`.
+If the `--dev` flag was used for Dapr init, and you want to use the `dapr-dev-redis` deployment as state store, replace the `redisHost` value inside `./deploy/redis.yaml` with `dapr-dev-redis-master:6379` and also the `secretKeyRef`, `name` with `dapr-dev-redis`.
+Then run the command `kubectl apply -f ./deploy/redis.yaml`, to apply the file again.
+This will create a `statestore` Dapr component pointing to `dapr-dev-redis` deployment.

 ### Step 3 - Deploy the Node.js app with the Dapr sidecar